Is Your School Air Aware? An Indoor Air Quality Primer

 Many traditional cleaning supplies contain chemicals or scents that contribute to poor indoor air quality and can be triggers for those with allergies or asthma.
 In 2007 Illinois passed the Green Cleaning Schools Act in an effort to reduce those triggers and protect the environment and human health in our schools.
 The law requires schools to develop a green cleaning policy and requires the use of certified green cleaning products.

 Has your school taken steps to green their cleaning routine?
 SCARCE teaches about green cleaning as part of our Earth Flag certification program for schools.
 Check out GreenCleanSchools.org for tons of info on school green cleaning programs including guides on how to get started.
-They’ve got webinars and a 2-day summer institute for school green cleaning leaders (could that be you?).
 They even offer an annual Green Cleaning Award.